 There is no dollar value against any worker’s name, as any payment made to a worker when they claim Long Service Leave is entirely dependent on their rate of pay (as indicated by their payslips) at the time of when they make their claim.
 Therefore, a cumulative contribution amount would have absolutely no relation to how much a worker will be paid when they claim their Long Service Leave.

-It is sometimes the case that an employer has not recorded service for one of their workers for previous periods, and in order to comply with their obligations under the law, the employer must supply information to CoINVEST detailing the amount of days worked and total gross wages for each financial year in which that worker was under their employ performing covered work.
+It is sometimes the case that an employer has not recorded service for one of their workers for previous periods.
+In order to comply with their obligations under the law, the employer must supply information to CoINVEST.
+Employers must provide the amount of days worked and total gross wages for each financial year in which that worker was under their employ performing covered work.

 For apprentices, you still need to complete the form and advise of the days worked in each year where service may be missing, but you do not need to provide any details regarding wages – CoINVEST covers the liability of apprentices up to the first 1,040 days (4 years) of any covered apprenticeship, meaning there are no charges on the part of the employer for apprenticeship service.

 Backdated adjustment charges may contain statutory interest charges due to non-compliance with your employer obligations.
 These charges are payable to CoINVEST in accordance with CoINVEST Rules as Trustee of the Long Service Leave Act.